goauthentik/authentik/website/blog/2023-09-14-closed-source-does-not-equal-secure/item.md

 <!--truncate-->

-Since we’re going to use these terms a lot in our discussion, this is what we mean by open source, closed source, and so on:
+Since we’re going to use these terms a lot in our discussion, some definitions first:

 |                  |                                                                                                                                       |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------- |